saritahub/practice-golden-square/phase-two/09-multi-class/09_diary_task_recipe.md

 #2
 it 'Prompts for a string input for the diary entry contents' do
-    expect { diaryentry = DiaryEntry.new('the title', 123)}.to raise_error 'Please enter a string with 1 or more characters for the contents' end
+    expect { diaryentry = JournalEntry.new('the title', 123)}.to raise_error 'Please enter a string with 1 or more characters for the contents' end

 #3